 “It’s a huge market for incredible music to be showcased and for a lot of people to hear it,” Frankie mused.
 In response, Graham agreed, “I think there’s always some way for two art forms to synch up.

-As far as Distance goes, expect to hear more danceable, infectious tracks from these two in the near future.
-They have a range of different projects in the works and we can’t wait to see what they do next!
+While “Living It up in the Summer” is behind them but as far as Distance goes, expect to hear more danceable, infectious tracks from these two in the near future.
+They have a range of different projects in the works and we can’t wait to see what they do next